The Cotswolds Experience

 - The ruins of Hailes Abbey, a 13th century abbey dissolved by Henry VIII in 1539.

 - Prehistoric ruins at the Rollright Stones, a circle of 77 stones that dates to 3000 BC.

 - Market day at Moreton-on Marsh.

-- Typical British experiences, including strolls in the countryside, afternoon tea, lunch at a working farm, and visits to several pubs.
+- Typical British experiences, including strolls in the countryside and visits to several pubs.